 I have been sitting on these photographs for months now.
 I shot these with the amazing Aspen before I left, but I didn’t want to just post them with a standard OOTD blog post, I wanted to do them justice!
 Will I wait for the right post to post a set of photos that I love?
 Of course!
 I love them and I think it’s about time that I show my own style and live for it!
+Slaying your demons is pretty similar to slaying your style.
+To slay your style requires confidence and power, and driving that home.
 I’m not going to make content that I don’t truly love or feel proud of because that’s a poor representation of myself and my brand.
 I love my work, so why not show things that make me happy?

 Thank you to my amazing and talented friend Aspen of Aspen Cierra Photography for the photos!
 They were amazing and I’m so lucky to know you!